How to Choose Cabinet Hardware

 What is the difference between satin brass and brushed brass?

-Satin brass typically has a softer, lightly muted sheen with a smooth surface.
+Satin brass typically has a softer, lightly muted sheen with a smoother surface.
 Brushed brass features fine directional texture, creating a slightly more tactile appearance.

 Both finishes offer warmth, but brushed brass can feel marginally more contemporary due to its visible grain, while satin brass often suits transitional and classic interiors.